microsoft/CNTK/contrib/Python/doc/concepts.rst

 .. image:: ../../../Documentation/CNTK-TechReport/figures/CN-ShareWeight.png

 - They can have more than one output (root node).
 E.g. a single network can model
-  a) the network output, b) the loss function, which represents the training criterion, c) an evaluation criterion which is used for verification.
-All these functions differ only partially and can be modelled as part of the same network.
+  a) the network output; b) the loss function, which represents the training criterion; amd c) an evaluation criterion which is used for verification.
+All of these functions differ only partially and can be modelled as part of the same network.
 CNTK makes sure that a) only requested root node outputs are computed and that b) shared parts between the functions represented at root nodes are